Welcome | spec | C-PLOT | Support | Users | Contact

 "i_<=_value"

 Returns the index number of the nearest element of the array with a value at or less than u.
 For a two-dimensional array dimensioned as D[N][M], the index number of element D[i][j] is (i * M) + j.
+Unlike "i_at_min", "i_at_max", etc., if a is a subarray, the index is with respect to the subarray.

 "i_>=_value"

 Returns the index number of the nearest element of the array with a value at or greater than u, starting from the last element.
 For a two-dimensional array dimensioned as D[N][M], the index number of element D[i][j] is (i * M) + j.
+Unlike "i_at_min", "i_at_max", etc., if a is a subarray, the index is with respect to the subarray.

 "sum" or "gsum"

 Returns the sum of the elements of the array.
 If there is a third argument greater than zero, the array is considered as a sequence of frames, with the third argument the number of rows in each frame.
 The return value is a new array with that number of rows and the same number of columns as the original array.
 Each element of the returned array is the sum of the corresponding elements of each frame.
-For example, if the original array is dimensioned as data[N][M], the return value for
+For example, if the original array is dimensioned as data[N][M], the return value for:

 a = array_op("sum", data, R)